KarbonSource/linked-blog-starter-md/05 - Literature Notes/Phys 006/Chapters/202502280852 ch6 Work and Kinetic Energy.md

 # Work
 Work - any activity that requires muscular or mental effort.

-you do work by exerting a force on an object while that object moves from one place to another - that is, undergoes a displacement
+you do work by exerting a force on an object while that object moves from one place to another - that is, undergoes a displacement.
+You do more work if the force is greater or if the displacement is greater.

 # Kinetic Friction and the Work-Energy Theorem